-PS449: Plant Science Project-Seminar I (A)
+PS449: Plant Science Project-Seminar I (A) Coordinator: Prof. Daniels and Prof. Atlin

-Coordinator: To be announced.

-A course involving preparation of a literature review and oral report on the topic written for PS450.
+Involves the selection of an appropriate project and the preparation of a research plan to investigate the chosen subject.
+Fundamentals of experimental design and data analysis are covered in lectures.
+Under the supervision of a faculty advisor, each student will select a topic, conduct a detailed literature review, and prepare an experimental plan for implementation in PS450.
+This course is required by all students in the Plant Science option.
 The research project and faculty advisor are to be chosen in consultation with the course coordinator during Semester VI, and work initiated soon thereafter.
-This course is required by students in the final year of the Plant Science option as a prerequisite for PS450.
+This course is required by students in year 3 of the Plant Science option.

-Fall semester - 1 lec per week.
+Winter semester - 1 lec per week.